franzbu/WinHammer.spoon/README.md

   * If windows are moved beyond the bottom border of the screen: imagine your bottom screen border divided into three equally long sections: if the cursor crosses the screen border in the middle third of the bottom border, the window snaps into full screen.
 Crossing the screen border in the left or right thirds, the window snaps into the respective halfs of the screen.

 * modifier2:
-  * The difference to 'modifier1' is that your screen has an underlying 3x3 grid.
-This means that windows snap into the left column of the 3x3 grid when dragged beyond the left screen border and into the right column when dragged beyond the right screen border.
-If 'modifier2' is released before the left mouse button, the window will snap into the middle column.
+  * The difference to 'modifier1' is that your screen has a 3x3 grid.
+This means that windows snap into the left third of the 3x3 grid when dragged beyond the left screen border and into the right third when dragged beyond the right screen border.
+If 'modifier2' is released before the left mouse button, the window will snap into the middle.

 * The moment dragging of a window starts, indicators appear to guide the user as to where to drag the window for different window managing scenarios.

+All this is been implemented with the goal of being as intuitive as possible; therefore, you shoud be able to build up your muscle memory quickly.

 ## Advanced Features

 ### Spaces

-As has been mentioned, if you also want to handle spaces with WinHammer, AeroSpace has to be installed (https://nikitabobko.github.io/AeroSpace/guide).
+If you also want to handle spaces with WinHammer, AeroSpace has to be installed (https://nikitabobko.github.io/AeroSpace/guide).

 To use AeroSpace in WinHammer, the layout in AeroSpace has to be set to 'floating', so the following section needs to be added at the top of AeroSpace's config file 'aerospace.toml':